-If you’ve noticed a drop-off in your user retention and you’re unsure which UI feature is causing it, try A/B variant testing.
+If you’ve noticed a drop-off in your user retention and are unsure which UI feature is causing it, try A/B variant testing.
 A/B testing calls for creating multiple versions of different features and serving them to specific segments of your audience.
 This allows you to gather feedback on different UI components — meaning you can pinpoint which features resonate with your users and which ones are driving down your retention rates.

-Engagement hooks are built-in triggers that encourage your users to take an action.
+Engagement hooks are built-in triggers that encourage your users to take action.
 After taking that action, your users should feel rewarded in some way, which further invests them in your product.
-The ultimate goal is for your users to want to engage in that specific action even without you prompting them first.
+The ultimate goal is for your users to want to engage in that specific action without you prompting them first.
 That’s the heart of habitual use, and it’s great for user retention.